ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

    + Adjust the vertical datum.
 5. All DEMs are converted to `float32` and have nodata `np.nan`.
 Although this can increase data size of certain rasters (SRTM is distributed as integers), this ensures (a) easy comparison across DEMs and (b) no side-effects of the stitcher due to unusual nodata values.
 Note, this datatype is done in `merge_tiles` in the `stitcher.py`.
 Other nodata values can be specified outside the stitcher as is frequently done (e.g. ISCE2 requires nodata to be filled as `0`).

+There are some [notebooks](notebooks/analysis_and_comparison) that illustrate how tiles are merged by comparing the output of our stitcher with the original tiles.

 # Testing